 The scope of the UMGC City project is to build a free, open-source application that can be used by city officials to improve the usability of existing city web portals for their targeted audiences.
 The objective of the application is to enhance the user experience by helping them easily and intuitively locate applicable city ordinances for a predetermined list of frequently requested user inquiries (as determined by the city officials).
 In order to accomplish this goal, the application shall present the city officials with an interface to accept input of various use cases along with all the pertinent information that they think will benefit their intended audiences.
 The application shall process that data into appropriate tables that comprise a database.
 When the users visit the city web portal to search for specific ordinances, the database shall be called upon to produce appropriate output that is tailored to them in a tabular format.
 This generic, build-to-suit database infrastructure allows the application to be reused by any city.

-The UMGC City teams, along with the DevOps team, will work closely with the customer, Israel Del Toro, to implement the database setup.
+The UMGC City teams, along with the DevOps team, will work closely with the customer, Israel Del Toro, IT Manager at City of Pasadena, to implement the database setup.
 In addition, the development teams shall tailor the application to deliver new pages and functionalities that are customized for the website of the City of Pasadena, California.
 Specifically, the UMGC City project teams will be delivering two interfaces: an interactive map/web-based interface (Team 1) and a ChatBot interface (Team 2).
 This project plan presents information applicable to the database setup and the map/web-based interface, whose tasks fall under UMGC City Team 1.
 UMGC City Team 2 shall use the same database setup that Team 1 built for the application.

 Assumptions and Constraints